StarRocks/starrocks/docs/en/administration/metrics.md

 # Monitoring Metrics

-This topic introduces some important metrics of StarRocks.
+This topic introduces some important metrics of StarRocks, including general metrics, asynchronous materialized view metrics, Shared-data Dashboard metrics, and Starlet Dashboard metrics.

 For more information on how to build a monitoring service for your StarRocks cluster, see [Monitor and Alert](./Monitor_and_Alert.md).

 ## General Metrics